leoru/EngWords-SwiftUI/README.md

 ## License

 `EngWords` is available under the MIT license.
-See the LICENSE file for more info.